bvalot/pyMLST/README.md

 This allows the collection of strains to be expanded iteratively.
 The input can be (i) an assembler-generated draft genome, (ii) the direct raw data, or (iii) other genomes stored in the sequence database.

 ## New version
+V2.2:

+- Introduced new typing methods with fimH and phylogrouping for *Escherichia coli* and spa for *Staphylococcus aureus* (pyTyper search command)

 V2.1:

 - Use raw reads (FASTQ) directly with the kma integration (search2 and add2 command)